Górnik Wałbrzych (basketball): History

 From 2009 through 2011 Górnik played in the tier-2 league but missed playoffs in the first season and suffered relegation in the second.
 Due to financial deterioration, the club restructured and started over from the bottom, Division III (fourth-tier league).
 In 2013, Górnik Wałbrzych joined forces with the local rival, Górnik Nowe Miasto, also playing in the tier-4.
 The goal was to establish one, strong basketball program.
 Górnik spent three seasons in tier-4 and won promotion in 2014.
 From 2014 through 2017, the team was contending in Division II (tier-3) and planned to return to Division I (tier-2).
 In 2017–18 season, the White and Blues, playing a short rotation, unexpectedly reached the finals and finished second in Division II.
 Next year, the team advanced to Division I playoffs as 8th seed but lost in the first round (1-3) to no. 1 seed Śląsk Wrocław.

 Season 2019-20 was suspended due to the COVID-19 pandemic in Poland.
 At that time, few games shy to close the regular season, Górnik was leading the Division I standings with 18–5 record.
 Later on, it was officially named the 2020 Division I Champion.
 Nevertheless, was not promoted to top flight.

 The Miners had a three-year span (2021-2023) of reaching the Division I finals but finishing as runner-up in all of them and, in result, not advancing to tier-1 league.

-By becoming champions at the end of 2023–24 season, Górnik Wałbrzych was promoted from Division I called I Liga, after spending 15 years in the lower leagues.
+By becoming champions at the end of 2023–24 season, Górnik Wałbrzych was promoted from the second tier, after spending 15 years in the lower leagues.
 The team entered play-off as 2nd seed.

 In February 2025, Gornik upset King Szczecin 80-78 and won their first ever Polish Cup.
 Hundreds of Gornik fans stormed the court in Sosnowiec Arena after the buzzer, joining the celebration.
 The Miners ran away with victory in a thriller as Toddrick Gotcher made a 10-feet jumper with less than 2 seconds left on the clock.